glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

 ## Do you plan to sell Glimpse Image Editor? {#do-you-plan-to-sell-glimpse-image-editor}
 No. Glimpse Image Editor is an open source application, and we have no plans to sell copies of the software.
-The same will also apply to the new image editing application we are developing called "Glimpse NX".
+The same will also apply to "Glimpse NX".

 If that policy ever changes, it will go through the usual governance channels for this project, and our community will be consulted about it first.
 In practice, there is little or no support within the Glimpse project to start charging for copies of the software, so it is extremely unlikely to ever happen.